joedolson/wp-accessibility/src/readme.txt

 * Force a search page error when a search is made with an empty text string.
 (If your theme has a search.php template.)
 * Remove redundant title attributes from tag clouds.
 * Disable default enabling of full screen block editor.
+* Reverse infinite scrolling by default as of WordPress 7.1.

 Content specific fixes: